-Goals:

-1. By March 31, 2008 the Avalon Peninsula Regional Council will have refined its longterm vision for the sustainable development of the region.

-Measure: Refinement of long-term regional vision for sustainable development

-Indicator.
-Completion of a working document that is shared with regions and

-Government
+Goals (or objectives):

-2. By March 31, 2008 the Avalon Peninsula Regional Council will have clarified regional priorities that have been identified as key elements in attaining the vision.

-Measure: Clarification of identified regional priorities

-Indicators: More detailed information and discussion related to identified regional priorities
+- 1. By March 31, 2008 the Corner Brook-Rocky Harbour Regional Council will have refined its long-term vision for the sustainable development of the region. - Measure: Refinement of long-term regional vision for sustainable development - Indicator.
+Completion of a working document that is shared with regions and Government - 2.
+By March 31, 2008 the Corner Brook-Rocky Harbour Regional Council will have clarified regional priorities that have been identified as key elements in attaining the vision. - Measure: Clarification of identified regional priorities - Indicators: More detailed information and discussion related to identified regional priorities